carch-org/docs/docs/installation/cmd.md

   -c                      Use the default configuration file to load selected scripts.
   --run-script <name>, -r Run the specified script from /usr/share/scripts.
   --list-scripts, -l      List all available scripts in /usr/share/scripts.
+  --search, -s            search for scripts by keyword.
   --update                Update Carch using the latest script.
+  --check-update          Check if a new version of Carch is available.
   --uninstall             Uninstall Carch and remove all associated files.
 ```
 :::